Circulation in the Old Town Commercial District

 - 9th Street Turnaround

-These locations are subject to change during the pilot program based on Staff monitoring and stakeholder feedback.
+These locations are subject to change based on Staff monitoring and stakeholder feedback.
 There are several additional locations recommended that can be added to this plan if deemed necessary and appropriate.

 This project is being monitored by Parking, Police, Transportation Planning, Engineering, Economic Development, Streets and Special Events.